Want to make some extra money quickly? Well, there are all sorts of opportunities to do just that if you're willing to put in a little bit of effort.

 26. Use smartphone apps that make you money

-There is plethora of free smartphone apps that can make you money, the more you use them.
+There are a plethora of free smartphone apps that can make you money, the more you use them.
 We tested eight of the most popular apps to explore how much you can expect to make.

 Find out more: smartphone apps that make you money - eight apps reviewed.